 Why didn’t we get a live album from Bon Jovi when Jon’s voice was at its strongest?
 Live albums are uncommon for this group, and it’s rarer that they perform through an entire album, making Live from the London Palladium a strange surprise.
 Unsurprisingly, these live takes generally pale compared to their studio counterparts, but not all.
 The pop-ier songs (“Roller Coaster”, “Knockout”) benefit the most, allowing the instrumentation to breath more.
-That said, it should be obvious that those who disliked the This House Is Not for Sale album probably won’t find much to enjoy here since this includes none of the songs you’d expect from a Bon Jovi live album (“Livin’ on a Prayer”, “Wanted Dead or Alive”, etc).
+That said, it should be obvious that those who disliked the This House Is Not for Sale album probably won’t find much to enjoy here since this includes none of the songs you’d expect from a Bon Jovi live album (“Livin’ on a Prayer”, “It’s My Life”, etc).

 Bon Jovi’s only live album (excluding the digital-only Inside Out) [edit: not anymore] gets a fair amount of criticism from the more cynical folk who argue that these songs have been performed better elsewhere, but most probably won’t care.
 Outside the obvious hits, One Wild Night features a cover of Neil Young’s “Rockin’ in the Free World,” along with “I Don’t Like Mondays” with Bob Geldof on lead vocals.
-The album ends with “One Wild Night (2001),” a hurried take on a fairly new (at the time) Bon Jovi song, and the only song on the album not performed live.
+The album ends with “One Wild Night (2001),” a hurried take on a fairly new (at the time) Bon Jovi song, and the only song on the album not live.

 The number of songs varies on whether Greatest Hits or Greatest Hits: The Ultimate Collection was purchased.
 The former comes with a single disk containing the band’s biggest hits (and “We Weren’t Born to Follow”), but they used the radio edit for “Lay Your Hands on Me,” which cuts the extended intro.
 Meanwhile, the second disk that comes with The Ultimate Collection features more fan-favorites.
 Notably, no songs from 7800* Fahrenheit or Bounce made the compilation.